Wally Nightingale: The Sex Pistols

 With Nightingale gone, the band changed its name to QT Jones & his Sex Pistols at McLaren's suggestion, but the name was soon shortened to The Sex Pistols.
 McLaren began looking for a new singer, and settled on John Lydon, who frequently hung around his shop.
 The Sex Pistols played their first gig on 6 November 1975, six months after Nightingale's departure.
-In a later interview Nightingale recalled watching them perform at the 100 Club in Oxford Street, commenting that his old bandmates Jones and Cook: "wouldn't even talk to me.
+In a later interview Nightingale recalled watching them perform at the 100 Club in Oxford Street, commenting "[Jones and Cook] wouldn't even talk to me.
 In hindsight I suppose I'm proud to have been involved in the punk scene, though I don't go around telling everyone of it.
-After I left (the band) Steve and the others slagged me off in the music press really badly.
+After I left [the band], Steve and the others slagged me off in the music press really badly.
 I never really knew why, I never did them any harm."
 However, with regard to his views in retrospect on McLaren's part in removing him from the band, in the same interview Nightingale stated: "McLaren was devious and clever.
 He'd see things which other people didn't see, and I suppose that's what gave him his edge.
 Malcolm made the Sex Pistols."